rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Persistence Model

-There is no requirement for the interface to persist any setting information. `Caller` is responsible to persist any settings related to `HDMI` `CEC` feature.
+There is no requirement for the interface to persist any setting information. `Caller` is responsible to persist any settings related to the `HAL`.

 ## Non-functional requirements